mnot/I-D/stakeholder-rights/draft.md

 --- abstract

 Internet standards serve and are used by a variety of constituencies.
-This document contains guidelines for identifying and serving these constituencies, and determining how to resolve conflicts between their interests, when necessary.
+This document contains guidelines for identifying and serving them, and determining how to resolve conflicts between their interests, when necessary.

-It also mandates end users as the highest priority constituency for Internet protocols.
+It also mandates end users as the highest priority constituency for Internet standards.

 --- note_Note_to_Readers